 Other main dishes include five seafood and six meat options.

-For those wanting to try specialty restaurants, there is a featured dish that comes with an extra charge.
-The Signature Taste option on one of the nights was coq au vin for $15.
+For those wanting to try specialty restaurants, a featured dish comes with an extra charge.
+On one of the nights, the Signature Taste option was coq au vin for $15.

 Ten sides are available to accompany the main dishes – or to add to another dish.
 Some sides include sweet potato fries, garlic mashed potatoes, grilled asparagus, and mac and cheese.